opnuub/iac-riscv-cw-24/Michael.md

 - `lru[index] = 0`: Way 1 is least recently used
 - `lru[index] = 1`: Way 0 is least recently used

-Benefits of this implementation:
+Benefits and reason for this implementation:
 1. Minimal hardware overhead (single bit per set)
 2. Simple update logic
 3. Fast LRU determination
-4. Efficient way selection
+4. Efficient and easy way selection compare to other methods

 ## 5. Memory Controller Design
 The original memory hierachy design from pipeline looked like this with the processor: